ppy/osu-wiki/wiki/Contests/Aspire/6/en.md

 ## Registrations

 This table is updated once every few days.
-Last update was on 21 June 2026.
+Last update was on 9 July 2026.

 | Team | Members |
 | :-- | :-- |